v2v3v4/xray-csky/README.md

 Problems:
 * HWCaps: disabled detecting AMD GPU count.
 X-Ray used old ATI library.
 Need implement by AMD Crossfire detect system.
+* BuildSystem: The build path settings do not take configuration into account.
+I was too lazy.